Japan expands curbs on Olympic spectators as COVID cases rise | DW | 10.07.2021

 The Japanese prefecture of Fukushima announced a ban on Olympics spectators on Saturday, joining a growing list of areas implementing curbs amid coronavirus concerns.

-The move follows on the heels of a decision to ban fans from Olympics arenas in Tokyo, less than two weeks before the already pandemic-postponed Summer Games are set to start.
+The move follows on the heels of a decision to ban fans from Olympic arenas in Tokyo, less than two weeks before the already pandemic-postponed Summer Games are set to start.

 In a reversal of an earlier decision, officials in Fukushima announced spectators would no longer be permitted at the Olympic events.